 Please rename the document with the name of the PhD supervisor.
 Remember to include the summary of the PhD project.

-Please rename the 2 last documents including the applicant’s last name in first position.
+Please rename the documents to include the applicant’s last name in first position.